davidedc/Ascii-fluid-simulation-deobfuscated/readme.md

 The best de-obfuscated versions of Yusuke Endoh's "Most complex ASCII fluid" obfuscated C code competition 2012 entry.
 The original source is [here](http://www.ioccc.org/2012/endoh1/hint.html).
 There are a couple of other de-obfuscated versions online, but they only basically de-macro and break down some constructs.

-These ones go the full way.
+These go the full way.
 There are three versions:

 1. "asciiFluidSimulation".
-Preserves the "simgle array of complex numbers" approach.
-Removes all pointer arithmetics and provides extended commentary on the tecnique used to calculate and render the fluid simulation.
+Preserves the "single array of complex numbers" approach.
+Removes all pointer arithmetic and provides extended commentary on the technique used to calculate and render the fluid simulation.

 2. "asciiFluidSimulationWithoutComplexNumbers".
 Same as 1 but also removes all use of complex numbers, just uses standard doubles instead (using complex numbers for vectors is clever and compact but convoluted), and separate arrays are used for each data field of particles.